-Stability, and I don't mean single leg bosu squats.
-I mean stabilizing the spine in a safe, fixed position, while fighting the inertia of a load and then creating movement.
-This is a two pronged approach to teaching true stability in an athlete.
-In human gait there is minimal inertia fought and a minimal amount of reflexive stabilization needed.
+Stability, and I don't mean single-leg Bosu squats.
+I mean stabilizing the spine in a safe, fixed position while fighting the inertia of a load and then creating movement.
+This is a two-pronged approach to teaching true stability in an athlete.
+In human gait, there is minimal inertia fought and a minimum amount of reflexive stabilization needed.
 Reflexive stabilization is the inert firing of muscles to stabilize a moving part on the opposite side.
 In loaded carries, the athletes are forced to stabilize and control the load imposed in order to move.

-It is not uncommon for athletes to have acute and sometimes debilitating injuries due to lack of stability throughout ranges of motion.
-If one can safely translate (walk) through space with load and train the reflexive stabilizers then this risk of injury greatly decreases.
+It is not uncommon for athletes to have acute and sometimes debilitating injuries due to a lack of stability throughout ranges of motion.
+If one can safely translate (walk) through space with load and train the reflexive stabilizers, then this risk of injury dramatically decreases.
 You can't consciously control every single muscle in your system, reflexive stabilization saves you more than you give it credit for.

 Energy system development is the big boy.
-You cannot reach your specific goals if you don't first have a proper foundation.
-The versatility of loaded carries can give you an easy to implement portal to any energy system you wish to engage in.
-This opens the door to multiple skills as well as safely increasing training stress.
-Slow and de-conditioned athletes alike will benefit more than they can imagine from this.
+You cannot reach your specific goals if you don't first have a proper foundation, and part of that foundation is your ability to produce, utilize, and recover ATP.
+The versatility of loaded carries opens the window to any energy system you wish to develop, allowing for important skill acquisition as well as safely increasing training stress.
+Slow and deconditioned athletes alike will benefit more than they can imagine from this.

-However, something important to understand is the gift of GPP you can give to an athlete.
-Sure it's great to spend their whole off-season doing sport specific movements, but that's what their pre and in-season training should be geared toward.
-Developing a large generalized work capacity is an opportunity to further improve and refine sport specific skill and the greatest gift we can give to our athletes IS the opportunity to improve.
+Something important to understand is the gift of GPP you can give to an athlete.
+Sure it's great to spend their whole off-season doing sport-specific movements, but that's what their pre and in-season training should be geared toward.
+Developing a sizeable generalized work capacity is an opportunity to further improve and refine the sport-specific skill, and the greatest gift we can give to our athletes IS the opportunity to grow.

-Our first step into how to properly implement loaded carries is to define the different types.
+Your first step into how to properly program loaded carries is to define the different types.
 I break them down into two categories: direct and indirect.

-Directly loaded carries can be further broken down into anterior, posterior and parallel loads.
-Anterior carries are any type of carrying movement where the participant stabilizes the load on the anterior portion of the spine and are in direct contact with it.
+Directly loaded carries can be further broken down into anterior, posterior, and parallel loads.
+Anterior loaded carries are any type of carrying movement where the participant stabilizes the load on the anterior portion of the spine and is in direct contact with it.
 This includes sandbag, keg, hussafelt, conan's wheel, kettlebell front rack walks, etc.

-Finally, direct parallel loads are where the participant is in direct contact with the object but the load is parallel to the spine.
-This includes any hand loaded carry like farmers and any overhead walks.
+Finally, parallel loaded carries are where the participant is in direct contact with the object, but the load is parallel to the spine.
+This includes any hand loaded carry like farmer's walks, and any overhead walks like a waiter carry.

-Indirect carries do not necessarily involve the participant actually carrying the object, however, they are still overcoming the inertia of load.
+Indirect carries do not necessarily involve the participant actually carrying the object; however, they are still overcoming the inertia of the load.
 I often refer to these more generally as moving events.
-This includes, prowler pushes, sled drags, and truck pulls etc.
+This includes prowler pushes, sled drags, and truck pulls, etc.

 The key to keeping your adaptations coming is to expose yourself to different types of carries before changing the protocol.
 Incorporating multiple types of loads and carries will allow an athlete to further their work capacity without increasing difficulty.
 Outside of strongman carries, utilize kettlebells and buddy carries as well to add variety.

 If you're a more advanced athlete looking to focus on increasing work capacity as opposed to maximal speed, I would recommend not going past 400ft.
-To further progress someone who has mastered loaded carries it is best to manipulate rest time.
-The reason I limit most carrying sessions to 400ft is because no matter how efficient the pattern, the ground reaction forces associated with carrying events is significantly higher than walking and although this stress can lead to great adaptation, too much stress will soar over the line of diminishing return and potentially lead to pain.
+To further progress, someone who has mastered loaded carries, it is best to manipulate rest time.
+The reason I limit most carrying sessions to 400ft is that no matter how efficient the pattern, the ground reaction forces associated with carrying events is significantly higher than walking and although this stress can lead to great adaptation, too much stress will soar over the line of diminishing return and potentially lead to pain.

-A incredibly effective, and fun, way to increase work capacity is though loaded carries.
-Since they are loaded versions of walking they can be taken for long distances.
+An incredibly effective, and fun way to increase work capacity is though loaded carries.
+Since they are loaded versions of walking, they can be taken for long distances.
 The training variables you need to worry about here are rest time and distance.
 Load will take a back seat here while volume will play a secondary role.
-Due to the nature of this training the total amount of distance covered will be more variable since the load will be so low, but I would not recommend exceeding 600ft.
+Due to the nature of this training, the total amount of distance covered will be more variable since the load will be so low, but I would not recommend exceeding 600ft.

 Increasing work capacity with this protocol can be done in two energy systems: the glycolytic and aerobic.
 Both can do an incredibly effective job, but there are some notable differences in programming for either energy system.
 In this scenario, rest time and distance are directly correlated with total volume, while work is inversely correlated with total volume.

-The more glycolytic you would like to make your training the more distance you should cover per set with more rest time and less total sets.
+The more glycolytic you would like to make your training, the more distance you should cover per set with more rest time and fewer total sets.
 The opposite would be true for a more aerobic training session